Governance Entry 14 of 25

 Procurement is especially vulnerable.
 Public contracts can move large amounts of money with technical complexity that ordinary citizens cannot easily inspect.
 Fair procurement requires clear requirements, open competition where possible, documented scoring, conflict disclosure, performance tracking, and consequences for vendors who fail or manipulate.

 Regulatory capture weakens both markets and public trust.
-A captured regulator may protect incumbents, punish newcomers, ignore safety, write complexity that only large firms can navigate, or convert public authority into industry management.
+A captured regulator may protect incumbents, punish newcomers, ignore safety, write complexity that only large firms can afford to satisfy, or convert public authority into industry management.
 A regulator should listen to expertise from regulated parties without becoming dependent on them.

 Advocacy capture is also possible.
 Agencies and officials may become loyal to activist networks, professional communities, or ideological constituencies rather than the whole public.
 Expertise and moral concern have value, but public authority should not be outsourced to groups that cannot be held accountable by all citizens.